View Document Text

 plan administration fees may be billed separately under different agreements.

-The level of account responsibility assumed by the Adviser will also be
+The level of account responsibility assumed by the Advisor will also be

 considered in setting fees.
-For example, whether the Adviser serves as a
+For example, whether the Advisor serves as a

 3(21) or a 3(28) fiduciary under ERISA definitions for a retirement plan.